gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 // fall through to the ~11-step binary search
 ```

-The longest-prefix rule is the subtle part.
-A reference does not need its trailing semicolon, so the matcher tries the
+HTML's longest-prefix rule allows a reference without a trailing semicolon.
+The matcher tests the full candidate, then
-whole name, then keeps dropping the last character until something in the table matches.
-That is why `&notit;` becomes
+removes characters from the end until a table entry matches. `&notit;` becomes `¬it;` because `not` is the longest
-`¬it;`: `not` is the longest prefix that is a real entity, and `it;` is left as plain text.
-Try a few below and watch
-the binary search narrow and the prefix shrink (the table here is a small sorted sample of the real ~2,000 entries):
+entity prefix and `it;` remains text.
+The widget shows that process against a small sorted sample of about 2,000
+entries:

 {{< entity-resolver text="&notit;" >}}

-There is one more wrinkle worth showing.
-Unescaping can introduce a character wider than the input had (an emoji hiding
+An entity can produce a character wider than the input, as `&#127881;` does inside ASCII text.
+The output begins with
-in `&#127881;` inside otherwise-ASCII text).
-To handle this without paying for wide storage when it never happens, the
-output buffer starts narrow, one byte per character, so clean spans are a plain `memcpy`.
-The first time an entity
+one byte per character so clean spans use `memcpy`.
+When an entity yields a value above `0xFF`, turbohtml widens the
-produces a character above `0xFF`, turbohtml widens what it has written so far in place, walking back to front so the
-copy never overwrites a byte it still needs to read.
-After that it stays wide.
-Text that never needs it never pays for
-it.

-Picking the final width needs one more number, the largest character in the result, which tells `PyUnicode_New` how wide
+written prefix in place.
+It walks backward to avoid overwriting unread bytes, then retains the wider storage.
+Inputs
+that stay narrow avoid that conversion.

-to make the output string.
-Tracking the exact maximum would mean a comparison on every character. turbohtml cheats with
+`PyUnicode_New` needs the largest output character to choose the storage width.
+Tracking the exact maximum would add a
-a bitwise OR instead.
-It keeps a `seen` value and ORs every emitted character into it.
-CPython only ever sorts a string
+comparison for each character. turbohtml ORs emitted characters into `seen` instead.
+CPython places strings in width
-into one of three bins, at `0x7F`, `0xFF`, and `0xFFFF`, and an OR can push `seen` past one of those boundaries only if
+bins at `0x7F`, `0xFF`, and `0xFFFF`.
+A bitwise OR cannot cross one of those boundaries unless an emitted character
-some character crossed it.
-So the OR'd value lands in the same bin as the true maximum, for the price of one branchless
+crosses it, so `seen` selects the same bin as the true maximum with one branchless operation:
-operation:

 ```c
 seen |= character;   // accumulate; can't cross a width bin unless a character did